fooSynaptic/py_pcalg/README.md

 just run pc!

-I will update module for visualization for soon.
+I will update visualization modules for soon.